mochi-hpc/mofka/docs/usage/topics.rst

   including Pmem.

 A "memory" partition manager was used in the :ref:`Getting started` example.
-In the following we will deploy a "memory" partition manager as well as a "default" partition manager.
+In the following we will deploy a "memory" partition manager as well as a "legacy" partition manager.

 The configuration we are using with Bedrock instantiates four providers: a Flock provider, two Yokan providers and a Warabi provider.
 The first Yokan provider is used to store information